beumsk/rpg/README.md

 ## Ideas

+- first fight against master that we lose as we only have basic attacks?
 - Starting a new map gives a random bonus for the rest of the run?
 - think of system to make each game different: stuff to buy, stats to use, new attacks on map change etc.
 - map enigmas?